-It therefore becomes imperative to determine the presence/absence of mollusk taxa and in particular, Unionidae mussels and non-pulmonate snails in tributaries of the Jordan River, the main stem of the Jordan River, to determine if recalculation of EPA's ammonia criteria is warranted.
+It therefore becomes imperative to determine the presence/absence of mollusk taxa and in particular, Unionidae mussels and non-pulmonate snails in tributaries of the Jordan River and the main stem of the Jordan River, to determine if recalculation of EPA's ammonia criteria is warranted.
 Mollusk presence/absence surveys are particularly important in areas potentially affected by the water treatment facilities along the Jordan River.
 Mollusk taxa should be identified at the species level because each species will have unique tolerance values to ammonia and mean values based on genera or family level taxonomy may not represent values of local species.
 For example, EPA ammonia species mean acute values (SMAV) for mussel species in the family Unionidae ranged from 23.12 mg TAN/L to 109 mg TAN/L (Appendix 22).
 This represents a 471% difference in SMAV in just the eastern U.S. unionid species used to develop EPA criteria.
-Within the Unionidae genus Lampsilis, SMAV values ranged from 26.03 mg

-TAN/L to 69.97 mg TAN/L (Appendix 22), a 270% difference in values.
+Within the Unionidae genus Lampsilis, SMAV values ranged from 26.03 mg TAN/L to 69.97 mg TAN/L (Appendix 22), a 270% difference in values.
 Thus each species will have it's own unique ammonia tolerance value and species found in the western U.S. may have tolerance values far different than those used by EPA.

-The objectives of this survey are to determine presence and estimate the probability of occurrence/absence of Unionidea mussels and non-prosobranch snails in the Jordan River and nearby tributaries.
-Results of this mollusk survey will be used to begin site-specific recalculation of ammonia criteria based on those sensitive taxa that are present or assumed absent.
-Recalculation of site-specific ammonia criteria will follow EPA's guidelines.
+The objectives of this survey are to determine presence and estimate the probability of occurrence/absence of Unionoida mussels and non-prosobranch snails in the Jordan River and nearby tributaries.
+In addition, reasons for their present distribution and population status will be discussed.
+Results of this mollusk survey can also be used by regulators to consider whether a site-specific recalculation of ammonia criteria is appropriate.